Misheel Jargalsaikhan

-Misheel Jargalsaikhan (Note: Mongolian: Жаргалсайхан Мишээл, transcription: Jargalsaikhan Misheel) (born 9 November 1988) is a Polish-Mongolian physician and an actress.
+Misheel Jargalsaikhan (Note: Mongolian: Жаргалсайхан Мишээл /mon/, transcription: Jargalsaikhan Misheel) (born 9 November 1988) is a Polish-Mongolian physician and actress.
 She is best known from portraying Zosia in television series Foster Family (1999–2009).

 Biography

 Childhood

 Misheel Jargalsaikhan was born on 9 November 1988 in Ulaanbaatar, Mongolia.
 Her family moved to Poland in 1991 when she was 3 years old.
 Her mother was a physician.
 Misheel has a younger brother.
 They lived in Chojnice, Pomeranian Voivodeship, and in 1999, they moved to Warsaw, Masovian Voivodeship.

 Career

 Jargalsaikhan begun her career as a child actress in 1999, when she was cast as Zosia, one of main roles in Polsat television series Foster Family.
 In 2006 and 2007 she also portrayed a recurring role of Kim Ksu, in TVP2 television series Pogoda na piątek.
 In 2007, she left Foster Family, ended her acting career, and begun studying medicine in Wrocław, eventually becoming a physician.